JimmyNguyen09-AI/QuickDrawGoogle-CNN/README.md

 ## Camera app
-After turning on the webcam, to use it, use your index finger to move and draw images according to the instructions: key C to delete drawings.
+After turning on the webcam, to use it, use your index finger to move and draw images according to the instructions:
+* Press C to delete drawings.
-D key to turn on/off drawing
+* Press D to turn on/off drawing
-Key A to change challenges
+* Press A to change challenges
-P key to identify what you are drawing
+* Press Pkey to identify what you are drawing
 <p align="center">
   <img src="readmesrc/ezgif-7-11411357af.gif" width=650><br/>
-  <i>Camera app demo</i>
+  <i>Demo</i>
 </p>

 ## Dataset